-Bluefield was recently engaged by a Client to provide assistance with the project management of an overhaul of their fleet of ultra-class haul trucks.
+Bluefield was recently engaged by a Client to assist with the project management of an overhaul of their fleet of ultra-class haul trucks.
 The overhaul project was being managed and executed by a third-party contractor at an off-site facility.
 The client was concerned about the effectiveness of the contractor’s project management and compliance to both schedule and scope.
-Bluefield was tasked with auditing the effectiveness of the contractor’s project management system and to look for opportunities to increase efficiency and effectiveness with the goal of reducing delivery time and cost.
+Bluefield was tasked with auditing the effectiveness of the contractor’s project management system and looking for opportunities to increase efficiency and effectiveness to reduce delivery time and cost.

-Bluefield’s investigation identified several opportunities for improvement in the contractor’s Project Management System and organisational hierarchy, many of which were counterproductive to both the client’s and contractor’s goal of increasing efficiency, shortening the project timeline or lowering project expenditure.
+Bluefield’s investigation identified several opportunities for improvement in the contractor’s Project Management System and organizational hierarchy, many of which were counterproductive to both the client’s and contractor’s goal of increasing efficiency, shortening the project timeline, or lowering project expenditure.
 Some of the key problems identified include:

 Building a Solution

-Upon consultation with the client, it was determined Bluefield could offer the most value to both the client and the contractor by assisting with implementation an overarching project management structure and some fundamental project management processes.
+Upon consultation with the client, it was determined Bluefield could offer the most value to both the client and the contractor by assisting with the implementation of an overarching project management structure and some fundamental project management processes.
 Bluefield worked closely with the contractor to target the following key areas: